 - Even simple Corporate Profiles that just need to present their business overview professionally.

-When you look at the website making cost for this tier, it really depends on how you build it.
-You can start as low as SGD 150 to SGD 500 if you go the DIY route with a website builder.
+When you look at the cost of website development for this tier, it really depends on how you build it.
+You can start as low as SGD 150 to SGD 500 if you go the DIY route with a website creation in Singapore.
 If you hire a freelancer, that cost goes up to about SGD 500 to SGD 1,500.

 However, if you choose a professional web design agency, expect to pay between SGD 1,000 and SGD 3,000.
-That higher cost is definitely worth it because you’re paying for professional UI/UX, better code quality, and proper initial SEO optimization.
+That higher web design Singapore price is definitely worth it because you’re paying for professional UI/UX, better code quality, and proper initial SEO optimization.

 These sites are more complex than a standard informational page because they need to integrate some advanced features like a shopping cart, secure payment gateways (things like PayNow or credit card processing), a robust product catalogue, and systems for customer accounts and order management.
 They have to be built for seamless transactions and a super secure, user-friendly experience for everyone involved.